singerdmx/flutter-quill/README.md

 ],
 ```

-And you might need more depending on your use case, for example if you are using custom localizations for your app, using custom app widget like [FluentApp](https://pub.dev/packages/fluent_ui)
+And you might need more depending on your use case, for example if you are using custom localizations for your app, using custom app widget like `FluentApp` from [FluentUI]
 which will also need

 ```dart